jmhagerty/AngularForMVC/README.md

+# AngularForMVC
-# Shows how to use MVC with Angular
+Shows how to use MVC with Angular